National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/support.md

 ## Notional Datasets

 OMOP-formatted N3C patient data are protected by a [Data Use Request](#data-use-request) process, but researchers may wish to explore OMOP tables and enclave tools prior to completing a DUR.
 The N3C Training Area is the place to do such practice, and N3C provides two notional (i.e. fake) datasets formatted similarly to the [Level 2 and Level 3](#about-the-data) data that do not require a DUR to access.
-They are both available via the [data catalog](#data-catalog) under “Synpuf Synthetic Data” and “Synthea Notional Data.”[^1] The data they contain differ in some important ways, described next.
+They are both available via the [data catalog](#data-catalog) under “Synpuf Synthetic Data” and “Synthea Notional Data”.^[Note that these should not be confused with the [Level 1 Synthetic Data](#level-one-data), which are derived from N3C patient data and protected by a Data Use Request.]
+The data they contain differ in some important ways, described next.

 ![Two sets of synthetic data](images/support/image-19-synethic-datasets.png){width=75%}